oakstudios/mechanical-ragger/README.md

 In HTML, [the `<wbr>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/wbr) can be used to suggest a word breakpoint _without_ hyphenation.

+### ⚠️ Browser handling of line-heights.

-### ⚠️ Chrome and other browsers do not allow for floating-point decimal line-heights.
+Chrome and other browsers do not allow for floating-point decimal line-heights.
 All line-heights are rounded to the nearest CSS pixel (px values that do not factor in screen pixel-density).
 To ensure that the ragging does not fall out of sync with the text it controls, opt for line-heights that evaluate to whole pixels.

 ## Development